19 gennaio 2020

 Contemporary barn conversion, traditional wooden house, small barn and 6,276m2 of land, Protulipa, Karlovac County, Croatia

 We’ve decided to sell our holiday home in Croatia: with the violin business thriving, and having taken on the renovation of our big Georgian house in Wells, we simply haven’t had the time to go to Croatia much.
-If you or a friend might be interested, read on, or else go direct to the website which we’ve set up for Dobra River Studio.
+If you or a friend might be interested, read on.

 Originally a farmstead with a house and two barns, the conversion of the large barn provides a modern multi-functional space, while the untouched old house, the smaller barn and the surrounding land offer potential for new owners to shape the estate to their own requirements.